 Here are the key steps we advise you to take within the framework of the lean startup strategy:

 1. Continuously Test Your Product and Adjust Strategy

-Focus your efforts on constant check of your business idea viability.
-Think of market as a living, dynamic entity: yesterday you had no competitors and today you already have a few.
-So, you need to constantly adjust your business and product strategy to ever-changing environment, find new ways, gather potential customers’ feedback and make the necessary changes.
+Focus your efforts on the constant checking of your business idea viability.
+Think of the market as a living, dynamic entity: yesterday you had no competitors and today you already have a few.
+So, you need to constantly adjust your business and product strategy to the ever-changing environment, find new ways, gather potential customers’ feedback and make the necessary changes.

 2. Create a Minimum Viable Product (MVP)

 Minimum viable product is an integral part of the build-measure-learn approach within the lean startup strategy (we will describe it in the following paragraph).